 Providers shall use the AIA CES logo on their website and in advertising their course offerings.
 Permission to use the AIA CES logo, or any AIA CES indicia, may be terminated at any time by AIA CES for any breach of AIA CES policies, procedures or terms.
 The AIA CES logo is the only logo that providers are authorized to use, and may not be manipulated in any way except for resizing purposes.
 Use of the AIA column and eagle logo by providers is prohibited.
-To obtain a copy of the AIA CES logo please log into the AIA CES Discovery Homepage and click on the Resources tab.
+To obtain a copy of the AIA CES logo please go to the Continuing Education Provider Resources page linked to "for providers" under the Continuing Education header under the Careers drop down menu of aia.org.